angulardart/site-angulardart/README.md

   - **Dartium**
   - **content shell**

-> IMPORTANT: follow the installation instructions for each of the tools carefully.
+> IMPORTANT: Follow the installation instructions for each of the tools carefully.
 In particular, ensure that you configure your shell/environment initialiation so that the tools are available in every terminal/command window you create.